 - Allow the tea to brew for 8-12 hours.
 Keep a lid on the pot and store it in a warm place.

 - After letting the tea brew, reheat the mixture, careful not to re-boil.
 This will help to mellow the flavor of the tea.

 - Using a strainer, pour the tea into a series of clean jars.

 - Refrigerate the jars for up to two weeks.
 If the tea has a sour taste or a white mold appears on the surface, do not consume the tea.

 Here are a few of the best brands of Essiac tea.

-Starwest Botanicals Organic Essiac tea - This is an organic herbal blend made in the US.
-It is certified by QAI in accordance with the USDA National Organic Program Guidelines.
+Starwest Botanicals Organic Essiac tea – This is an organic herbal blend made in the US.
+It is certified by QAI under the USDA National Organic Program Guidelines.
 This blend is made with burdock root, organic sheep sorrel, organic rhubarb root, and organic slippery elm bark.
 The tea will arrive in a well-sealed, foil bag.

 A Nurse’s Tea – This brand uses the original Rene Caisse recipe and formula, including real sheep sorrel roots And high-quality American herbs.
 The herbs are hand blended to ensure the release of nutrients.
 This company also focuses on producing eco-friendly essiac teas, using glass bottles and recycled materials.

 Essiac Powder Canada – This is the official essiac supplier in Canada.
 This company sources all of its herbs in Canada, and the product is sold in powder form.